Mochibaru Station: Lines

 The station is served by the Nippō Main Line and is located 382.0 km from the starting point of the line at Kokura.

 Layout

 The station consists of a side platform serving a single track in a shallow cutting.
 There is no station building.
 From the access road, a flight of steps (indicated by a signboard) leads down directly to the platform where a shelter is provided.
 A bike shed and toilet are located on the access road opposite the station entrance.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 1 April 1965 as an additional station on the existing track of the Nippō Main Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 24 passengers (boarding only) per day.